○Introduction

 ○Necessity of Natural Agriculture

-The general farming situation in Madagascar is that pesticides and chemical fertilizers are used but are expensive and unaffordable for most farmers.
-Many farmers therefore use cow dung as fertilizer.
-However, even cow dung is a big expense for many farmers and its transportation is time-consuming.
-The Shumei Natural Agriculture Method is attractive to farmers from a cost perspective, as they do not need to buy new seeds, as they collect the seeds themselves.
-Some farmers who initially started out because they were interested in the costs of Natural Agriculture are now aware of the quality and taste of the crops and are continuing the practice, while others have given up the practice because of poverty and the desire for faster growth.
+The general farming situation in Madagascar relies on pesticides and chemical fertilizers which are expensive and unaffordable for most farmers.
+Although those farmers are commonly using cow dung as a fertilizer, it too is expensive and the transportation is time-consuming.
+From a cost perspective, the Shumei Natural Agriculture practice is attractive to farmers; instead of having to buy new seeds, they are collecting them from their own yields.
+Some farmers who initially started out because they were interested in the cost savings of Natural Agriculture are now aware of the higher quality and flavor of the crops and are continuing the practice.
+However, others have given up on the practice because of poverty challenges and the desire for faster growth and the money from sales.

 ○Current activities